-It was damp inside our old stone house Where we all lived, Damp, dark, Drab and dingy, Cold, sweaty walls in winter, Moldy air in other months.
+It was damp inside our old stone house Where we all lived, Damp, dark, Drab and dingy, Cold, sweaty walls in winter, Moldy all the other months.

-Even didn't dry the damp, And, When winter came it brought more rain.

-Mold filled places Industry would never clean, Nor dreams rub dry.
+Even summer didn't dry the damp, Then winter brought more rain.
+Dirt and dust filled places Industry would never clean, Nor dreams rub dry.

 Our homes are stone here.
 We're not so rich as some suppose.
-We have good hay and cows, But, the weather here is raw, Ugly, Foreboding.
+We have good hay and cows.
+But, the weather is raw, Ugly, gray, windy, and cold.

-Even wind has a name.
+Even the wind has a name.
 They call it Old One.